Nivlac17/chess/notes.md

 Look into Records lecture to avoid toString() and @Override methods

 use Cloneable to check if king is in checkmate, take all of your moves, apply to a cloneable if move gets you out of check, return false i.e. your not in checkmate.

+add dependencies for sparkjava before implementation of phase 3.
+HTTP Method translates to the following examples i.e. spark.Delete or spark.post or

+response.status 403